chipsalliance/Caliptra/doc/Caliptra.md

 ### Architectural Registers

-These registers are accessible over APB to be read according to the register access permissions. **TODO: Additional pointer to HTML here,**
+These registers are accessible over APB to be read according to the register access permissions.
+The register reference manual is available at https://ereg.caliptra.org

 ### Fuse Requirements